SchneiderElectricCloud/orbit-samples-dotnet/README.md

 This repository contains the Orbit Developer Samples for .NET (C# source code).

 ## Instructions
-1. Optionally fork the repository
+1. Optionally fork the repository.
-2. Clone the repository or download the .zip file
+2. Clone the repository or download the .zip file.
-3. Open the DeveloperSamples.sln in Visual Studio 2012 (or greater)
+3. Open the DeveloperSamples.sln file in Visual Studio 2012 or later.
-4. In the Solution Explorer, right click on Solution 'DeveloperSamples' and select "Manage NuGet Packages for Solution...".
+4. In the Solution Explorer pane, right-click the solution node (Solution 'DeveloperSamples') and select "Manage NuGet Packages for Solution...".
-	- If you see a message at the top of "Manage NuGet Packages" dialog that says: "Some NuGet packages are missing from this solution.
-Click to restore from your online package sources", click the "Restore" button.
-This will download any missing packages from NuGet.
+	- You may receive a message at the top of the Manage NuGet Packages dialog asking you to restore missing packages.
+If so, click the Restore button to have Visual Studio download any missing packages from NuGet.
-	- Alternatively, you can just build twice: the first build will trigger NuGet package restore, and again to build the solution.
+	- Alternatively, you can build the solution twice.
+The first build will trigger NuGet package restore.
+The second attempt will build the solution.

 ## Requirements
-1. Visual Studio 2012 or 2013 (Express version should work fine)
+1. Visual Studio 2012 or 2013 (Express or paid versions).
-2. Requires .NET Framework 4.5 (or greater)
+2. .NET Framework 4.5 or later.
-3. Requires a Schneider Electric Orbit account
+3. A <a href="https://infrastructurecommunity.schneider-electric.com/community/products/orbit">Schneider Electric Orbit account</a>.

 ## Samples